-This group identifies the users that are connected via a single IPv4 address and use a single piece of equipment (PC, PDA, etc.).
-This user may get an ambiguous IPv4 address (frequently imposed by the ISP) from the service provider that is based on RFC 1918.
-If ambiguous addressing is utilized, the service provider will execute NAT on the allocated IPv4 address for global Internet connectivity.
-This also limits the Internet capability of the equipment to being mainly a receiver of Internet data, and it makes it quite hard for the equipment to become a worldwide Internet server (HTTP, FTP, etc.) due to the stateful operation of the NAT equipment.
+This group identifies the users which are connected via a single IPv4 address and use a single piece of equipment (PC, PDA, etc.).
+This user may get an ambiguous IPv4 address (frequently imposed by the ISP) from the service provider which is based on RFC 1918.
+Tf ambiguous addressing is utilized, the service provider will execute NAT on the allocated IPv4 address for global Internet connectivity.
+This also limits the Internet capability of the equipment to being mainly a receiver of Internet data, and makes it quite hard for the equipment to become a world wide Internet server (i.e. HTTP, FTP, etc.) due to the stateful operation of the NAT equipment.

-When using IPv6 LNP, this group will identify the users that are connected via a single IPv6 address and use a single piece of equipment (PC, PDA, etc.).
+When using IPv6 LNP, this group will identify the users which are connected via a single IPv6 address and use a single piece of equipment (PC, PDA, etc.).

-In the IPv6 world, the assumption is that there is unrestricted availability of a large amount of globally routable and unique IPv6 addresses.
-The ISP will not be motivated to allocate private addresses to the single user connection because he has enough global addresses available, if scarcity was the motivation with IPv4 to provide RFC 1918 addresses.
+In IPv6 world the assumption is that there is unrestricted

+availability of a large amount of globally routable and unique IPv6 addresses.
+The ISP will not be motivated to allocate private addresses towards the single user connection because he has enough global addresses available, if scarcity was the motivation with IPv4 to provide RFC 1918 addresses.
 If the single user wants to mask his identity, he may choose to enable IPv6 privacy extensions.